nqphu412/WSU_Database_Design_and_Developement/README.md

 ### Schema Design
 - **Tables**
-  - Staff
+  - Staff (including both non-therapist, for example, manager and receptionist; and therapist staffs)
   - Client
-  - Service
+  - Service (with price with type of service, for example, time-based and item-based)
   - TimeService (containing both qualified staff ID and the service ID with duration time)
   - Booking (save client information with their prefered timeslot)
   - Therapy (table assigning booking ID to staff ID)

 - **Key Result**
-  - Fully normalized relational schema supporting booking and scheduling operations
+  - Normalized relational schema supporting booking and scheduling operations
+  - Limitation: Assigning non-qualified therapist to perform a time-based service or Booking-staff allow client to book overlapping timeslot (shown in the code snippet)

 ---